 Abstract: In Kinsey's investigations there seems to be a tendency to study human sexuality

 from a biological point of view and to neglect the psychological with which sexuality is

 intimately involved.
 He does not sufficiently differentiate between sexual behavior in

 sociological conclusions suffer from this limited approach.
-Experience with patients
+To Kinsey,

 all sexual activity represents the expression of sexual desire whereas it not uncommonly